 If you’re a fast and accurate typer, data entry work might be your key to making good money in college.
-While the pay may not be as good as some other online jobs pay, it is an easy job if you’re a fast typer.
+While the pay may not be as good as some other online jobs, it is easy if you’re a fast typer.

-Start at Proofread Anywhere to learn the ins and outs of proofreading as well as some tips for getting your first client.
+Start at Proofread Anywhere to learn the ins and outs of proofreading and some tips for getting your first client.

 There are a couple of dozen good companies that hire proofreaders from home.

 Transcriptionists take recorded audio information and write it down using online resources.
-There are legal and medical transcriptionist jobs that require formal training, but there are also general transcription jobs available.
+Legal and medical transcriptionist jobs require formal training, but there are also general transcription jobs available.